hayleycd/in_case_of_emergency/readme.md

 Detailed documentation is available [here.](https://hayleycd.github.io/in_case_of_emergency)

 PLEASE NOTE: I have deactivated the project.
 You will not be able to try it for yourself.
-I keep this up as an example project.
+I keep this up as a writing/code sample.